ibm-cloud-docs/account/iam-service-roles.md

 | ----- | :----- |
 | Reader | As a reader, you can perform read-only actions within a service such as viewing service-specific resources. |
 {: row-headers}
-{: caption="Service roles - Simulated Instruments Analytics API" caption-side="top"}
+{: caption="Table 156.
+Service roles - Simulated Instruments Analytics API" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="sia"}
 {: class="simple-tab-table"}